Hurence/logisland/logisland-documentation/tutorials/iiot-opc-ua.rst

 Full connector documentation is on javadoc of class ``com.hurence.logisland.connect.opc.ua.OpcUaSourceConnector``

-Then we also define her Elasticsearch service that will be used later in the ``BulkAddElasticsearch`` processor.
+Then we also define her Elasticsearch service that will be used later in the ``BulkPut`` processor.

 .. code-block:: yaml

     - controllerService: elasticsearch_service
-      component: com.hurence.logisland.service.elasticsearch.Elasticsearch_6_6_2_ClientService
+      component: com.hurence.logisland.service.elasticsearch.Elasticsearch_5_4_0_ClientService
       type: service
       documentation: elasticsearch service
       configuration: